 We provide ongoing advice to ensure that our clients maintain their E1 visa status, advising on compliance with US immigration laws and regulations.

-The E1 Treaty Trader visa allows non-US nationals to enter the USA for the purpose of carrying out substantial international trade as the owner or qualifying employee of an eligible non-US business.
+The E1 Treaty Trader visa allows nationals of certain countries to enter the USA for the purpose of carrying out substantial international trade as the owner or qualifying employee of an eligible non-US business.

-The E1 visa offers notable flexibility compared with other routes; it can be renewed indefinitely, provided the applicant remains eligible under the visa requirements, and the trader can be accompanied to the US by their spouse and dependent children.
+The E1 visa offers considerable flexibility compared with other US routes; it can be renewed indefinitely, provided the applicant remains eligible under the visa requirements, and the trader can also be accompanied to the US by their spouse and dependent children.

 However, certain restrictions do apply under the E1 classification.
 As an E1 treaty trader or employee, you can only perform work that has been approved under the visa conditions, which includes working only for the approved company or its parent company.